Cycling '74: MSP

-MSP is a DSP plug-in for Max, allowing realtime audio synthesis.
+MSP is a DSP plug-in for Max, allowing real-time audio synthesis.

 Jitter

 Jitter is a plug-in for Max released in 2003 that allows realtime manipulation of 3D graphics and video.

 RNBO

 RNBO is an add-on patching environment in Max that allows users to export patches as portable code that can run in several software and hardware target contexts such as VST3 or Audio Unit plug-ins, as well as Raspberry Pi.
 RNBO source code can also be integrated into C++ or web audio projects, allowing users to run RNBO patches in the web browser.
 RNBO was released in 2022.

 gen~

 gen~ is the low-level signal processing core of Max. gen~ encourages users to continue thinking and patching visually, but with the basic building blocks of algorithms.
 It is an extension of the Max patching environment, specialized for specific domains such as audio (MSP) and matrix and texture processing with Jitter. gen~ also gives users the flexibility to use concise text based expression language (known as "codebox" in Max) rather than the default visual programming language.